ShawnDriscoll/Traveller-RPG-Skill-Check/docs/ReadMe.txt

 This program has been tested on both Windows XP and Windows 7.

-It was written using Eclipse PyDev and Qt Designer for Python 2.5.4 and PyQt4.
+It was written using Eclipse PyDev and Qt Designer for Classic Python 2.5.4 and PyQt4.

 You'll need to install the included ERASDEMI.TTF font.